undergrad-partner-school

 Student to Faculty Ratio

-In 2024, this ratio at Oberlin College was 9:1.
+In 2025, this ratio at Oberlin College was 9:1.
 That means that there were 9 times more students than teachers at this school.
-The total number of faculty teaching at the institution is 373.
-Out of that number, there were 189 men and 184 women.
+The faculty of this school consists of 373 members, according to the most recent data reported.
+This number included 189 male and 184 female faculty members.

 Student Population Diversity Graph